formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Group Permissions

-The Group to Sites permissions mapping.
+The Group Permissions entity maps a group to the site permissions that group receives.
+It supports role-based access decisions by connecting identity-group membership to site-level capabilities such as read, write, delete, or administrative behavior.

 #### Entity Key Schema